SageGrey/exp-exp-exp/improbabilityDrive/2_pblc-prvt-dvlpmnt.md

 Gov Prepares Auction, Announces, Engages, Administers Auction.
  Sealed Bid Auctions

 **RFP (Request for Proposal) Method**
 STEP ONE: Gov **prepares RFP** Document,

         Sometimes will use a RFQ (Request for Qualifications) STEP TWO: Goc announces RFP
 STEP THREE: Engages with potential participants
-STEP FOUR: Gov reviews development proposal and _TENTATIVELY_ determine a winner STEP FIVE: Gov negotiates with the tentative winner, enters into a binding winner.
+STEP FOUR: Gov reviews development proposal and _TENTATIVELY_ determine a winner
+STEP FIVE: Gov negotiates with the tentative winner, enters into a binding winner

           Minor modifications permitted, major modifications are deeply problematic AND can result in lawsuits.

-SOLE SOURCE METHOD: Non-competitive process.
+**SOLE SOURCE METHOD**: Non-competitive process.
 Gov approaches one entity.